claraqin/Nitrogen-Balance-Corn-County/README.md

 In this pilot project, **we do not attempt to predict field-scale attributes using satellite remote sensing**.
 Instead, we attempt to predict the mean and heterogeneity of **N-balance at the county scale**.

 County-scale estimates of total N fertilizer usage was made available in the EPA's National Emissions Inventory (NEI) reports for 2014; these estimates were based on outputs of the Environmental Policy Integrated Climate (EPIC) model.
-When combined with the Cropland Data Layer's pixel counts of each land cover type for each county, we can identify those counties where the vast majority (i.e. &gt; 95%) of all cultivated area consists of corn/soybean, and make the assumption that all N fertilizer within the county was applied to corn acreage.
+When combined with the Cropland Data Layer's pixel counts of each land cover type for each county, we can identify those counties where the vast majority (e.g. &gt; 0.95) of all cultivated area consists of corn/soybean, and make the assumption that all N fertilizer within the county was applied to corn acreage.
 Through this process we can arrive at a **mean fertilizer application rate for corn** for a subset of counties.

 County-level production (and yield) data can be retrieved from the USDA National Agricultural Statistics Service (NASS) via Quick Stats.